-If you're hiring a photographer, you may like to clarify the followings with him; don't assume all photographers have the same working style, including your previous photographer.
+If you're hiring a photographer in Singapore, you may like to clarify the following with him; don't assume all photographers have the same working style, including your previous photographer.

 Extra Charge for Early and Late Hour Shoot

-Similar to some other trades, if you need the service during the non mainstream working hours, there may be surcharge.
-This surcharge system applies to locksmiths, cab drivers, hair and makeup artists (HMUAs), clinics and other services.
+Similar to some other trades, if you need the service during non-mainstream working hours, there may be a surcharge.
+This surcharge system applies to locksmiths, cab drivers, makeup artists and hairstylists, clinics and other services.

-Having to sleep late or wake up early can be damaging to both physical and mental health; and thus should be properly compensated.
-Travelling in the early morning or late at night would also require taking cabs that incurs a surcharge.
+Having to sleep late or wake up early can be damaging to both physical and mental health, and thus should be properly compensated.
+Travelling in the early morning or late at night would also require taking cabs that incur a surcharge.

 Well, some photographers do state that they don't charge extra, but they've likely factored it into their packages; or otherwise, their services can never be sustained in the long run.